Table of Contents

-Types of Keywords
+2.1 Types of Keywords

-Keywords can be divided into two categories: head terms, which are shorter, more generic search terms no more than three words in length
+- head terms – which are shorter, more generic search terms no more than three words in length

 However, these more general terms can be more competitive to rank for as contending businesses will likely target and invest in the same relevant head terms.
 Also, being much broader in context, head terms may yield a higher pool of searchers, but not all of that traffic translates into clicks and conversions.

-What about user intent?
+3. What about user intent?

-Now that we explained what head terms and long tail keywords are, we need to speak about user intent keywords.
+Now that we explained what head terms and long-tail keywords are, we need to speak about user intent keywords.

 - Navigational keyword: keywords used to locate a particular brand or website.
 Examples would be Facebook, WordPress

-- Informational keyword: keywords used to discover on a particular topic.
+- Informational keyword: keywords used to discover a particular topic.
 This includes keywords beginning with ‘how to…’ or ‘what are the best..’